-What choices are available to you with respect to collection and use of information collected by BugSplat;
+- What choices are available to you with respect to the collection and use of information collected by BugSplat;

 This policy does not apply to the practices of companies not owned or controlled by BugSplat (including Developers) or to people whom BugSplat does not employ or manage.

 This Section provides information on the collection and use of information from End Users.